-To help your baby becoming aware of his body, play with him while changing diapers.
-Poke his different body parts lightly while making a funny noise and looking into his eyes.
+To help your baby become aware of his/her body, play with him/her while changing diapers.
+Poke her different body parts lightly while making a funny noise and looking into her eyes.

-More than rhyming, talking and singing, a baby mobile will also become even more interesting.
+More than rhyming, talking, and singing, a musical baby mobile will also become even more interesting.
 If you haven’t yet bought or borrowed one, do it now!

-A baby play mat can also be a good investment, if not now then soon.
-It is not a necessity, but might make your baby a bit more positive to tummy time.
+A baby play mat can also be a good investment, if not now, then soon.
+It is not necessary but might make your baby a bit more positive about tummy time.

-Nice (still mainly black and white) toys to look at in the stroller are also fun.
+Nice (still mainly black and white) toys to look at in the stroller or car seat are also fun.

 The 1-Month-Old Baby Development On Video